nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

       status 0x00
       Done

 #.
-Read the radio statistics on the other device by running the following command:
+To read the radio statistics on the other device, run the following command:

    .. code-block:: console